ThirdVector3/YObject/README.md

 ![](imgs/3.png)

 Let's get started with adding simple cube on scene.
-You can create object and put YMeshRenderer on it.
+You can create an empty gameobject and put YMeshRenderer on it.
 Then you can put mesh on this object by selecting mesh and pressing "Create Mesh".

 ![](imgs/1.png)